Code-Institute-Submissions/MP1-2/README.md

 ---
 ### User Stories
-* As a regular user I want a website responsive and good looking in all devices;
+* As a regular user, I want a website responsive and good looking in all devices;
-* As a regular user I want easy to navigate website;
+* As a regular user, I wan a website easy to navigate;
-* As a recruiter and as a potential client I want to visit the website home page to know more about Rui.
+* As a recruiter and as a potential client, I want to visit the website home page to know more about Rui.
-* As a recruiter I want to be able to easly download Rui's cv;
+* As a recruiter, I want to be able to easily download Rui's cv;
-* As a recruiter and as a potential client I want to be able to contact Rui;
+* As a recruiter and as a potential client, I want to be able to contact Rui;
-* As a potential client I want to see Rui's Portfolio to see what is capable of doing;
+* As a potential client, I want to see Rui's Portfolio to see what is capable of doing;
-* As a potential client I want to see Rui's work history, education and skills;
+* As a potential client, I want to see Rui's work history, education and skills.

 ### Wireframes
 It was used [Balsamiq](https://balsamiq.com/) to create the following wireframes: